OWASP/www-project-cornucopia/tab_faqs.md

 ### Can I copy or edit the game?
 Yes of course.
 All OWASP materials are free to do with as you like provided you comply with the Creative Commons Attribution-ShareAlike 3.0 license.
 Perhaps if you create a new version, you might donate it to the OWASP Cornucopia Project?
 ### How can I get involved?
-Please send ideas or offers of help to the project’s mailing list.
+Please send ideas or offers of help to the project’s List/Group.
 ### How were the attackers’ names chosen?
 EoP begins every description with words like "An attacker can...".
 These have to be phrased as an attack but I was not keen on the anonymous terminology, wanting something more engaging, and therefore used personal names.
 These can be thought of as external or internal people or aliases for computer systems.
 But instead of just random names, I thought how they might reflect the OWASP community aspect.
-Therefore, apart from "Alice and Bob", I use the given (first) names of current and recent OWASP employees and Board members (assigned in no order), and then randomly selected the remaining 50 or so names from the current list of paying individual OWASP members.
-No name was used more than once, and where people had provided two personal names, I dropped one part to try to ensure no-one can be easily identified.
+Therefore, apart from "Alice and Bob", the original Ecommerce Website Edition used the given (first) names of current and recent OWASP employees and Board members (assigned in no order), and then randomly selected the remaining 50 or so names from the current list of paying individual OWASP members.
+No name was used more than once, and where people had provided two personal names, we dropped one part to try to ensure no-one can be easily identified.
 Names were not deliberately allocated to any particular attack, defence or requirement.
 The cultural and gender mix simply reflects theses sources of names, and is not meant to be world-representative.
+Some names have been changed over the years to include some more recent project volunteers.
 ### Why aren’t there any images on the card faces?
 There is quite a lot of text on the cards, and the cross-referencing takes up space too.
 But it would be great to have additional design elements included.
-Any volunteers?
 ### Are the attacks ranked by the number on the card?
 Only approximately.
 The risk will be application and organisation dependent, due to varying security and compliance requirements, so your own severity rating may place the cards in some other order than the numbers on the cards.